Magic Johnson

-Earvin "Magic" Johnson Jr. (born August 14, 1959) is an American former professional basketball player.
-He is often regarded as the greatest point guard of all-time.
-Johnson played 13 seasons in the National Basketball Association (NBA).
-After winning a national championship with Michigan State in 1979, Johnson was selected first overall in the 1979 NBA draft by the Los Angeles Lakers, leading the team to five NBA championships during their Showtime era.
+Earvin "Magic" Johnson Jr. (born August 14, 1959) is an American businessman and former professional basketball player.
+Often regarded as the greatest point guard of all time, Johnson spent his entire career with the Los Angeles Lakers in the National Basketball Association (NBA).
+After winning a national championship with the Michigan State Spartans in 1979, Johnson was selected first overall in the 1979 NBA draft by the Lakers, then led the team to five NBA championships during their "Showtime" era.
 Johnson retired abruptly in 1991 after announcing that he had contracted HIV, but returned to play in the 1992 All-Star Game, winning the All-Star MVP Award.
-After protests from his fellow players, he retired again for four years, but returned in 1996, at age 36, to play 32 games for the Lakers before retiring for the third and final time.
+He retired again after fellow players protested his return, but returned in 1996, at age 36, to play 32 games for the Lakers before retiring for the third and final time.

-Johnson's career achievements include three NBA MVP Awards, three NBA Finals Most Valuable Player Awards, nine NBA Finals appearances, 12 All-Star games, and nine All-NBA First Team selections.
-He led the league in regular season assists four times, and is the NBA's all-time leader in average assists per game in both the regular season (11.19 assists per game) and the playoffs (12.35 assists per game).
-He also holds the record for most career assists in the playoffs.
-Johnson was a member of the 1992 United States men's Olympic basketball team ("The Dream Team"), which won the Olympic gold medal in Barcelona.
-After leaving the NBA in 1991, Johnson formed the Magic Johnson All-Stars, a barnstorming team that traveled around the world playing exhibition games.
+Known for his extraordinary court vision, passing abilities, and leadership, Johnson was one of the most dominant players of his era.
+He received three NBA Most Valuable Player Awards, three NBA Finals MVP awards, nine All-NBA First Team designations, and twelve All-Star Game selections.
+He led the league in regular-season assists four times.
+He holds the NBA records for average assists per game in the regular season (11.19) and in the playoffs (12.35 assists per game).
+He also holds the NBA playoffs records for most career assists and triple-doubles.
+Johnson was the co-captain of the 1992 United States men's Olympic basketball team ("The Dream Team"), which won the Olympic gold medal in Barcelona.
+Johnson is one of eight players to achieve the basketball Triple Crown.
+After leaving the NBA in 1991, he formed the Magic Johnson All-Stars, a barnstorming team that traveled around the world playing exhibition games.